photo by Janko Ferlič on Unsplash

 Drink at least half of your body weight in ounces of clean, filtered water every single day.
 You’re going to want a large bottle of water on every surface in your house because breastfeeding makes you so dang thirsty!

-Obviously your lifestyle is going to change a bit with a newborn, but there are a few tweaks that can make your breastfeeding journey a bit more enjoyable:
+Obviously your lifestyle is going to change with a baby at home, but there are a few tweaks that can make your breastfeeding journey a bit more enjoyable:

 Clean up your environment: always choose organic, replace toxic body care products and cleaning supplies, filter your water, and avoid unnecessary chemicals in plastics, non-stick cookware, and other toxic household items.